Full Metal Jacket Flat Nose Ammo: FMJ-FN Bullets Explained

 As with any ammo type, where you get it affects its materials and how it’s made.
 Every company has their own manufacturer that does things their own way, which results in a number of different name brands and ammo lines to choose from.

-The most basic full metal jacket bullet will be lead coated in copper, sometimes the base of the bullet will be left open and other times it will be coated as well, resulting in a TMJ type of bullet with a flat nose.
-The lead can be changed in various ways as can the outside with the addition and removal of other materials.
+The most basic full metal jacket bullet is lead coated in copper.
+Sometimes the base of the bullet is left open, and other times it is also coated, resulting in a TMJ-type bullet with a flat nose.
+Many things can be changed – including the lead, the exterior, and the addition and removal of other materials.
 Every change alters the way the bullet performs and what happens on impact with a target.
-The best rule is to select the ammo type that is best suited for the task at hand and many types of FMJ-FN are designed for very specific uses.
+The best rule is to select the ammo type that is best suited for the task at hand, and many types of FMJ-FN are designed for very specific uses.